 When Do Black Friday Deals Start?

 Black Friday, which traditionally marked the beginning of holiday shopping, is the day after Thanksgiving.
-However, in the last few years we’ve seen stores open on Thanksgiving.
-This year, Pre-Black Friday sales seem to be the trend!
-We already picked up some Lego friends on sale and a few other items.
+However, in the last few years, we’ve seen stores open on Thanksgiving and then decide to stay closed on Thanksgiving.
+This year, Pre-Black Friday sales seem to be the trend again!

 I’m closely watching the items featured in the Amazon Black Friday Deals Week.
-They plan to release new deals every 10 minutes all week!
+They plan to release new deals all week!

 How to Find Black Friday Deals

-A reader Roman recently asked where to find out about Black Friday deals in advance.
-Here is my list of sites that share Black Friday ads before they are published:
+If you are interested in looking at the Black Friday deals in advance, here is my list of sites that share Black Friday ads before they are published: